cboulanger/citext/README.md

 $ sudo docker run -v $(pwd):/app excite_toolchain exmatcher
 ```
 The input of EXmatcher is reference strings and segments generated in the previous step.
-The output will be "matched document ids" and the "probability" for each match and will be located in this directory :
+The output will be "matched document ids" and the "probability" for each match and will be available in this directory :
 ```
 $ cd excite-docker/Data/4-refs_crossref
 ```